How has Hindustan Unilever (HUL), our business in India, grown in recent years?

 How are our brands bringing their purpose to life in India?

 Across India, HUL is taking positive action for people and the planet.

-Purpose-driven brand campaigns include .
-According to , three in four Indian women are rejected on the basis of their looks during the arranged marriage process.
+Purpose-driven brand campaigns include Dove’s #StopTheBeautyTest.
+According to a study from the brand in partnership with Hansa Research, three in four Indian women are rejected on the basis of their looks during the arranged marriage process.
 Dove urges audiences to look beyond narrow stereotypes to discover what beauty really means.

 Brooke Bond Red Label tea has long called for a fairer, more inclusive India.
 Its Cannes Lions-winning campaigns celebrate how tea has the power to bring people together.
 Take a look at the film below for a thought-provoking example.

 As a company, HUL has empowered more than 160,000 women through its Shakti programme, which gives women in rural locations an opportunity to become micro-entrepreneurs.
 They receive training in communication and trouble-shooting, and can earn a sustainable income by selling HUL products to households and small retail outlets in their community.